Thebarton, South Australia

 Thebarton (/ˈθɛbəɹtən/ THEB-ər-tən), formerly Theberton, on Kaurna land, is an inner-western suburb of Adelaide, South Australia in the City of West Torrens.
 The suburb is bounded by the River Torrens to the north, Port Road and Bonython Park to the east, Kintore Street to the south, and South Road to the west.

 Many buildings and landmarks that bear the name of Thebarton were in the history municipality, the Town of Thebarton, which included most of the adjoining suburb of Torrensville.
 These include the Thebarton Oval, the Thebarton croquet and bowls club, Thebarton Theatre, and Thebarton Senior College.
 The historic Adelaide Gaol, nominally shown as being in Thebarton, and the adjacent Thebarton Barracks of the South Australia Police actually lie within the northwestern Adelaide Park Lands.
 A part of Thebarton adjacent to the River Torrens, later the site of the South Australian Brewing Company, was originally known as Southwark (/ˈsʌðərk/).
 Hemmington, Hemmington West and West Thebarton were also suburbs later incorporated into current-day Thebarton.

 On 14 January 2025, a new suburb was announced within Thebarton, reverting to the name Southwark within its historical boundaries laid out in 1881.
-This is the site of new housing being developed by Renewal SA on the site of the old brewery.
+This is the site of new housing being developed by Renewal SA on the site of the former West End Brewery.
+Southwark also contains a number of existing dwellings that were previously within Thebarton's remit.